Drakx/docker-lvim/README.md

-# Personal lvim dev environment docker setup #
+# Personal NVIM dev environment docker setup #

 Dockerized NVIM IDE for unfriendly environments with Go ready to go.

-The company I work for block connections to npm and other utilities needed for LunarVIM to work correctly out of the box.
+The company I work for block connections to npm and other utilities needed for NVIM to work correctly out of the box.
 I've tried to include as many language servers as possible (well at least the common ones)

 This image is more or less is becoming a full blown dev environment for "just in case" moments.